Online Poisoning Attacks Against Data-Driven Predictive Control: Introduction

 Furthermore, we develop an efficient numerical method to compute poisoning attacks against DPC by approximating the bilevel optimization using a single-level convex optimization.
 We construct this approximation in two steps.
 First, we transform the bilevel optimization into a single-level nonconvex optimization using the solution map of the lower-level trajectory optimization.
 Second, we approximate the single-level nonconvex optimization using a convex one by implicitly differentiating said solution map.

 Finally, we demonstrate the effectiveness and efficiency of the proposed method in attacking DPC for a linear oscillating masses system and a nonlinear quadrotor system in PyBullet, a high-fidelity robotics simulator \cite{panerati2021learning}.
-Our numerical experiments show that the performance of DPC is more sensitive to data-poisoning attacks than random noise.
-In particular, the poisoning attacks can cause an output tracking error one order of magnitude higher than those of random perturbations.
-Furthermore, the proposed method is more efficient in implicit differentiation than CVXPYlayers, a state-of-the-art toolbox for differentiating the solution map of a convex optimization \cite{agrawal2019differentiable}.
-In our experiments, the least-squares problem solved in the proposed method---which is the main computational task in implicit differentiation---is about half the size as the one solved in CVXPYlayers.
+Our numerical experiments show that the performance of DPC is more sensitive to data-poisoning attacks than random noise: the former can cause an output tracking error one order of magnitude higher than that of the latter.
+Furthermore, the proposed method is more efficient in implicit differentiation than CVXPYlayers, a state-of-the-art differentiation toolbox \cite{agrawal2019differentiable}.
+In our experiments, the least-squares problem solved in the proposed method---which is the main computational task in implicit differentiation---is about half the size of the one solved in CVXPYlayers.

+Our work complements the qualitative results in robust DPC.
+Although regularization can qualitatively stabilize DPC against data perturbations \cite{berberich2020data,berberich2022linear}, how to quantitatively compute the regularization parameters is, to our best knowledge, still an open question.
+Our results enable quantitative evaluation and potentially automated search of these regularization parameters based on their stabilizing performance under poisoning attacks.